knanno/react-training-wheels/first-react-app/notes.md

 ### Style Sheet Intro:
 Typically in React apps, we have to options for stylesheets: index.css which is imported in index.js and stylesheets for the specific component.
 For example, the App component has a style sheet App.css imported in App.js.
 Keeping our styles seperate from index and per component helps keep everything organized as the app gets more complex.

+### Intro to State

+- Component data which may change over time.
+ - For example, a to-do list which items are added and removed
+ - React would have to change the data in the component, this is state

+- State can be even something like a toggle, true or false boolean.
+Toggling the state back and forth.
+- Changing the value of a varible is not enough to display changes in state.
+The variable might change, but there is no reaction to it.
+- When our code is being mounted in the DOM, we say the he component is being evaluated; gathering what functions and components are related.
+- Yet, because it has already been evaluated making a change to a variable is not enough.
+React must re-evaluate in order to notice changes.
+Variable changes do not trigger React to re-evaluate; this is where useState hook comes in.

+### Using the useState Hook

+- This is a special function, useState, which is known as a React hook.
+There are other react hooks.
+- They are just functions that do something special, and start with the word use.
+- useState hook lets you create state.
+Whenever that state value changes,